risk-first/website/estimating/Fractals.md

 ## Continuous Refinement

-If your problem doesn't have an exact, defined end-goal, there is simply no way of estimating how long it will take to get there.
-And, if (like the Koch Snowflake) your solution will _never_ be perfect, then the only way out is _continuous refinement_.
+If your problem doesn't have an exact, defined end-goal, there is simply no way of estimating how long it will take to get there _because you never will_.
+And, if (like the Koch Snowflake), your solution will _never_ be perfect, then the only approach is _continuous refinement_.

 Your best bet is to try and colonise the area of value _as fast as possible_ by using as much readily available software as possible.